indrekots/indrekots.github.io/_posts/articles/2019-12-21-running-spring-boot-apps-as-graalvm-native-images.md

 ## Native Image Java Limitations

 GraalVM native image static analysis requires a closed-world assumption.
-It needs to know all classes and bytecode that is ever reachable ahead of time during image generation.
+It needs to know all the bytecode that's ever reachable ahead of time during image generation.
 Thus, [not all Java features are supported](https://github.com/oracle/graal/blob/master/substratevm/LIMITATIONS.md "Native Image Java Limitations") or they require configuration.

 For example, dynamic class loading/unloading is not supported.